Overview

 How it works

-- Validation runs first — if the editor shows errors, export is blocked.
+- Validation runs first.
+If the editor is showing errors, export won't start.
 Fix them and try again.

-- Pick a destination path.
-The exporter copies the source media and embeds the enhancement JSON in standard metadata fields the format already supports.
+- Pick where to save.
+The exporter copies your source media and tucks the enhancement into a metadata field the format already supports.

-- Original file is untouched.
-The new file plays in any standard player (VLC, Windows Media Player, foobar2000) — they ignore the embedded metadata.
+- Your original is untouched.
+The new file plays fine in VLC, Windows Media Player, foobar2000 and anything else - they ignore the extra metadata.

-- Open the exported file back in the Deeper player and CCP auto-detects and loads the enhancement.
+- Open the exported file in the Deeper player and CCP finds the enhancement on its own.

 Tutorials

-Two tutorial flows ship with Deeper.
-Both can be re-run any time from the 🎓 button.
+Two walkthroughs ship with Deeper.
+Both can be re-run from the 🎓 button.

-Seven slides walk through the player, the New Enhancement flow, the library, recent files, and the new Export as Media feature.
-Auto-runs on first launch — close and re-open from the 🎓 button whenever you want to revisit.
+Eight slides covering the player, starting a new enhancement, the library, recent files, search and filters, and Export as Media.
+It runs itself on first launch; close it and reopen from 🎓 whenever you want it back.

-- Local audio interactive — walkthrough using a local audio file.
+.ccpenh.json. - Local audio - same thing using a local audio file.

-- Local video interactive — walkthrough using a local video file.
-Showcases the "looks away" gaze trigger.
+- Local video - same thing using a local video file, and it shows off the "looks away" gaze trigger.

 Tips & Limits

-- Test gaze rules without a webcam.
-While previewing an enhancement, press B to fake a blink, M for mouth-open, A for "looks away".
-Lets you build webcam-driven enhancements before you bother turning the camera on.
+- Build gaze rules without a camera.
+In Preview, press B to fake a blink, M for mouth-open, A for "looks away", and use the mouse as your gaze.
+You can build the whole thing before you ever switch a camera on.

 - Cooldowns matter.
-Without one, a blink trigger can fire effects faster than they finish playing.
-Start with 1000–2000ms and tune from there.
+Without one, a blink trigger fires effects faster than they finish.
+Start around 1000-2000ms and tune from there.

-- Webcam triggers need calibration.
-Gaze and attention rules require a working calibration in the Lab tab — see the Webcam & Gaze Tracking guide.
+- Webcam triggers need a calibration.
+Free, and set up in the Deeper tab's Webcam Setup card.
+See the Webcam & Gaze Tracking guide.

 - 1 MB cap.
-Most enhancements are tiny (a few KB).
-If you're hitting the cap, you probably have unintended duplicates — check the rule list.
+Most enhancements are a few KB.
+If you're anywhere near the cap you probably have duplicates - check the rule list.

 - Beta means breaking changes.
-The schema is stable but the editor and engine are still moving.
-Pin a CCP version if you're collaborating on something time-sensitive.
+The file format is stable, but the editor and engine are still moving.
+If you're collaborating on something with a deadline, agree on a CCP version.

 Settings Reference